 Read the following articles:

-- How to load a protocol from a repository to a task?
+- How do I upload a protocol from a repository to a task?

 - How can I save different versions of protocols in SciNote?

-- How can I save, download and print a protocol?
+- How do I download and print a protocol?

 Watch the following video tutorials: